 - clay-colored bowel movements (poo)

-- jaundice – a yellowing of the skin and eyes.
+- jaundice – a yellowing of the skin and eyes

 Symptoms usually appear six or seven weeks after exposure to the virus.

-Diagnosis and treatment of hepatitis C
+Diagnosis of hepatitis C

-You should see a doctor if you think you might have hepatitis C.
+You should see a doctor if you think you might have hepatitis C. Blood tests can show if you have a current infection.

 Hepatitis C prevention